rucio/donkeybot/README.md

 ## Introduction

-The aim of the project under GSoC 2020 is to use Native Language Processing (NLP) to develop an intelligent bot prototype able to provide satisfying answers to Rucio users and handle support requests up to a certain level of complexity, forwarding only the remaining ones to the experts.
+The aim of the project under GSoC 2020 is to use Natural Language Processing (NLP) to develop an intelligent bot prototype able to provide satisfying answers to Rucio users and handle support requests up to a certain level of complexity, forwarding only the remaining ones to the experts.

 Donkeybot can be expanded and applied as a Question-Answering system for your needs.
 Changes in the code are required to use Donkeybot for your specific use case and data.
 Current implementation applies to Rucio specific data sources.